JFlaherty347/Papers-To-Progress/README.md

 ![Result image](https://github.com/JFlaherty347/Papers-To-Progress/blob/master/Output/Aligned.jpg)

+Now, the image of the completed form has been transformed to match the template, but it still contains all of the writing from the completed form.
+This in effect has allowed any picture of the form to be used with Papers to Progress without having to take a perfectly aligned image.
+As a result, the ease of use is increased and requires the end-user to only know how to snap a picture on their smartphone.

 ### How does Papers to Progress Help?
 Our project was inspired by the stories of the medical professionals our team met at Health++.
 They told us of a time where they had hired people to manually enter medical records into a database for several hours and how it helped them create a more